AhmadQasim/reinforcment_learner/README.md

 add products into the inventory

 -products(list): a list of ProductItem that will be added into the inventory.
-The user are responsible to make sure that all products are available in the inventory.
+The user is responsible to make sure that all products are available in the inventory.

 ## InventoryManagerEnv